Maximal $L_q$-regularity of nonlocal parabolic equations in higher order Bessel potential spaces: Imaginary powers of elliptic operators

 Step 1: $s=0$ and $p=2$

-Since the $L_2(\M,V)$-realization of $ \sL $ is self-adjoint and positive-definite, we infer that $\sL_0$ is dissipative.
+Since the $L_2(\M,V)$-realization of $ \sL $ is self-adjoint and positive semi-definite, we infer that $\sL_0$ is dissipative.
 In particular, $-\sL_0 |_{H^2_2(M,V)} \in \cS(\theta)$ for any $\theta\in (0,\pi)$, see, e.g. \cite[Theorem III.4.6.7]{Ama95}, which implies that it generates an analytic semigroup on $L_2(\M,V)$.
-Moreover, Lumer-Phillips Theorem implies that this semigroup is $L_2$-contraction.
+Moreover, the Lumer-Phillips' theorem implies that this semigroup is an $L_2$-contraction.

 $\sL_0 $ is associated with a quadratic form $\fb: H^1_2(\M,V)\times H^1_2(\M,V) \to \C$ defined by

 In the rest of Step 1, we will follow the idea in the proof of \cite[Theorem~2.5]{Ouh92}.
 First, direct computations show that $(|u|_g-1)^+\sg u \in H^1_2(\M,V) $ whenever $u\in H^1_2(\M,V)$, where